Orbifold Morse-Smale-Witten complex: Abstract

 \section{Abstract}

-We construct Morse-Smale-Witten complex for an effective orientable orbifold.
-For a global quotient orbifold, we also construct a Morse-Bott complex.
-We show that certain type of critical points of a Morse function has to be discarded to construct such a complex, and gradient flows should be counted with suitable weights.
-The homology of these complexes are shown to be isomorphic to the singular homology of the quotient spaces under the self-indexing assumptions.
+Given a Morse-Smale function on an effective orientable orbifold, we construct its Morse-Smale-Witten complex.
+We show that critical points of a certain type have to be discarded to build a complex properly, and that gradient flows should be counted with suitable weights.
+Its homology is proven to be isomorphic to the singular homology of the quotient space under the self-indexing assumption.
+For a global quotient orbifold $[M/G]$, such a complex can be understood as the $G$-invariant part of the Morse complex of $M$, where the $G$-action on generators of the Morse complex has to be defined including orientation spaces of unstable manifolds at the critical points.

+Alternatively in the case of global quotients, we introduce the notion of weak group actions on Morse-Smale-Witten complexes for non-invariant Morse-Smale functions on $M$, which give rise to genuine group actions on the level of homology.